PedroGFerreira/MultiModalHumanLungAgePrediction/README.md

 This repository provides the code and the supporting methods and results for the paper:
-_"Predicting age from human lung tissue through multi-modal data integration"_ by Athos Moraes, Marta Moreno, Rogério Ribeiro & Pedro G. Ferreira
+_"Predicting age from human lung tissue through multi-modal data integration"_ A Moraes, M Moreno, R Ribeiro, PG Ferreira International Conference on Discovery Science, 644-658

 ---